himanshNarwal/StakingDapp/README.md

 # StakingDapp - Smart Contract & DApp Instructions

-Welcome to the StakingDappYT project!
+Welcome to the StakingDapp project!
 This repository contains instructions for interacting with the smart contracts and deploying the DApp.

 ## Overview of Staking DApp